ovhlabs/knowledge-base/en/_posts/2016-04-21-quick-start-with-marathon.md

 lang: en
 ---

 Welcome to the quick start tutorial of the Docker PaaS lab.
-This document will help you launch your first application using the Marathon Web UI.
+This tutorial will help you launch your first application using the Marathon Web UI.

 # First and foremost